apache/echarts-doc/en/option/series/graph.md

 {{use:partial-item-style(prefix="###")}}

 ## lineStyle(Object)
-the shared line style of relational border.
+The style of edge line.
 ### normal(Object)
 {{use:partial-line-style(
     prefix="###",